Your AI work will be priced as activity or as asset.

 1 Kong Inc. / Wharton, "Enterprise AI Spending 2025" study, 2025.

-3 Based on direct conversations and roundtables with CTOs, CPOs, and VPs of Engineering at mid-market B2B SaaS companies conducted by OLO Solutions, 2024–2026.
+3 Based on direct conversations and roundtables with product and engineering leaders (CTOs, VPs of Engineering, CPOs, VPs of Product) at mid-market B2B SaaS companies conducted by OLO Solutions, 2024–2026.

 4 Pluralsight, "AI Skills Report," 2025.